hegelocampus/PhilanthroTrees/README.md

 ### FEATURES
 #### Communities
-- Community citizens can send invites to any user that is PhilanthroTrees member as long as they provide the correct email address.
-Citizens can also accept or decline invites to the Community of their choice.
+- Community citizens can send invites to any user that is a PhilanthroTrees member with a valid email address.
+- Once part of a community, users can view a shared project and task list.
 #### Projects and Tasks
 - Projects are displayed as a list on each user’s main page.
 - Projects gain experience upon the submission of completed tasks by users.